 Submitting a fraudulent claim for bodily injury or a false claim for a health problem is a crime.
-This is considered by federal law to be a white collar crime, meaning a crime where no threat of injury or bodily harm is involved.
+This is considered by federal law to be a white-collar crime, meaning a crime where no threat of injury or bodily harm is involved.

-The Federal Bureau of Investigation (FBI) defines white collar crimes as illegal acts that "are characterized by deceit, concealment or violation of trust and which are not dependent upon the application or threat of physical force or violence."
+The Federal Bureau of Investigation (FBI) defines white-collar crimes as illegal acts that “are characterized by deceit, concealment or violation of trust and which are not dependent upon the application or threat of physical force or violence.”

 At times, however, a person is wrongfully charged with submitting a fraudulent claim.
 If this is your situation and you believe you are innocent or not guilty of the charges against you, you need to contact defense attorney David Dudley as soon as possible.
-Mr. Dudley has a long history of helping people wrongly accused of committing white collar crimes.
+Mr. Dudley has a long history of helping people wrongly accused of committing white-collar crimes.
 He also represents those who actually committed the crime, and fights to get their charges reduced if not dropped completely.

 Mr. Dudley has decades of experience defending the most complex and involved criminal cases.
 He is a well-known defense attorney with a reputation for success.
 Mr. Dudley practices both state and federal law.
 He has been in practice since he graduated in 1984 from Harvard Law School.

-Types of Fraudulent Liability Charges
+What Are Examples of Fraudulent Liability Charges?